Getting Started

 Saving Changes

 Changes are saved by clicking the Save button in the editor toolbar.
-The application validates the entity data against the rules defined for its type, and the Validation Panel displays any errors or warnings.
+The application validates the entity data before saving, and the Validation Panel will display any errors or warnings.

 Settings